Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Equations of motion at quadratic order in spin

 The six degrees of freedom contained in $S^{ab}$ are thus encoded in the spacelike vectors $S^a$ and $C^a$, each with three independent components, as both are orthogonal to $p_a$.
-This is entirely analogous to the electric/magnetic decomposition of the Faraday tensor \cite{Gou2}.
+This is entirely analogous to the electric/magnetic decomposition of the Faraday tensor \cite{GouSR} (see also App.~II in Paper I \cite{Ra.Iso.IntegO1.26}).